BenjuhminStewart/InnerLink/README.md

 ![InnerLink Logo](/logo/innerlink_lgo.png "Title")

 ## Our Purpose
-InnerLink is a chatMessage app designed to make it easy for you and your friends to stay connected.
+InnerLink is a chat app designed to make it easy for you and your friends to stay connected.

 ## Our Features
 - Friends